ethercis/ethercis/doc/flat json.md

-###Paths
+### Paths

 The path expression is directly issued from the [template designer](http://www.openehr.org/downloads/modellingtools) or a CKM like [openEHR UK CKM](http://www.clinicalmodels.org.uk/ckm/).
-For the latter select 'Show Path' option when displaying a template.
+For the latter, select 'Show Path' option when displaying a template.

 OpenEHR locatable path are described at: [Paths and Locators](http://www.openehr.org/releases/1.0.2/html/architecture/overview/Output/paths_and_locators.html)